-You will be taught by Cranfield's leading experts with capability expertise, industry knowledge and collective subject research, as well as external speakers from industry and defence.
+You will be taught by Cranfield's leading experts with capability expertise, industry knowledge and collective subject research with Chartered Forensic Anthropologist status such as Dr Nick Marquez-Grant, as well as external speakers from industry and defence.
 The Course Director for our MSc in Forensic Archaeology and Anthropology is Dr David Errickson.
 The teaching team includes:

 The MSc of this course is accredited by The Chartered Society of Forensic Sciences.